-Autumn 2021: Another half dozen valuable Christchurch services supported
+Autumn 2021: Another half dozen important Christchurch services supported

 In our October and November Trustee meetings, we were very pleased to provide support to six further local organisations providing valuable services to children, young people, those with dementia and their carers and families in need in the Christchurch area: